 - 2. The CONTRACTOR will be responsible for the capital improvements, as set forth herein, at the CONTRACTOR's Site. - a.
-The CONTRACTOR shall be responsible for acquiring and complying with all necessary land use approvals and permits, and licenses required for the acquisition, renovation, and/or operation of the Site including but not limited to those necessary to perform design, construction, or operation and maintenance of the Site.
-CONTRACTOR shall provide COUNTY copies of all the permits, and approvals upon request of by the ADMINISTRATOR. - b.
-For the purposes of this Contract, the capital improvements to be implemented at the Site include a commercial kitchen to incorporate community engagement and promote
+The CONTRACTOR shall be responsible for acquiring and complying with all necessary land use approvals and permits, and licenses required for the acquisition, renovation, and/or operation of the CONTRACTOR's Site including but not limited to those necessary to perform design, construction, or operation and maintenance of the Site.
+CONTRACTOR shall provide COUNTY copies of all the permits, and approvals upon request of by the County. - b.
+For the purposes of this Contract, the capital improvement projects to be implemented at the CONTRACTOR's Site will support the CONTRACTOR in incorporating a trauma-informed design approach to the Site, through the following design elements: - 1) Clearly designed quiet space for decompression. - 2) Youth-driven design, allowing TAY to decorate their space within the